Eruna-Me/DunnoAlternative/design.md

 A single player game in which the player assembles a cast of heroes and monsters and uses those to conquer a randomly generated world, filled with AI who try to do the same, with equal tools.

-The game will be split between a world map, en a battle map.
+The game will be split between a world map and a battle map.
 Conquering the world should take about a few hours for an experienced player (and not longer!
 Important!).
-Battles should take 5 minutes at most, and a fastforward should be present to massively speed up battles.
+Battles should take 5 minutes at most, and a fastforward should be present to speed up battles.

 Most of the important decisions will be made in the world mode, in the form of deciding what heroes and monsters to recruit and where to deploy them.
 Battles will be mostly automatic under AI control, with minimal user input.